 Chronic Lymphocytic Leukemia (CLL)

-Incidence of CLL increases with age; 75% of cases are diagnosed in patients > 60 yr.
-CLL is twice as common in men.
-Although the cause is unknown, some cases appear to have a hereditary component.
-CLL is rare in Japan and China and does not seem to increase among Japanese expatriates in the US, suggesting a genetic factor.
+Although the cause of CLL is unknown, some cases appear to have a hereditary component.
+CLL is rare in Japan and China, and the incidence does not seem to be increased among Japanese expatriates in the United States, suggesting the importance of genetic factors.
 CLL is more common among Jews of Eastern European descent.

 Clinical Staging of Chronic Lymphocytic Leukemia*

 The natural history of chronic lymphocytic leukemia is highly variable.
 Survival ranges from about 2 to > 20 years, with a median of about 10 years.
 Patients presenting as Rai stage 0 to II may survive for 5 to 20 years without treatment.

 Other prognostic features of CLL include

 Lymphocyte doubling time is the number of months it takes the absolute lymphocyte count to double.
 Untreated patients with a lymphocyte doubling time < 12 months have a more aggressive clinical course.

 Specific high-risk cytogenetic abnormalities include del(17p) and del(11q).
 Other adverse prognostic features include an unmutated immunoglobulin heavy chain variable gene, presence of CD38 on flow cytometry, and expression of ZAP-70.